 Over ten weeks in the autumn term, student teams will be paired with a volunteer horticultural mentor and challenged to research, plan and build a model of a garden they'd like to see in their school or community.
 Their mentor will offer guidance on designing a garden from scratch, share practical plant knowledge, and facilitate your young people to make decisions about their ideal green space.

 Through Green Plan It, your students will have the opportunity to:

 Discover how plants affect people and the planet

 Work with a skilled mentor from the horticultural industry

 Develop their confidence, leadership and decision making skills, creativity and teamwork

 Compete against local schools for a chance to win a trophy!

 Apply for funding to create their garden for real

 Why take part?

-During the ten week challenge the students will work on their design at school, with advice from their industry mentor.
-We recommend around a minimum of 2 hours a week is spent on the challenge but you can spend more.
+4. Over ten weeks your team(s) will work on their design at school and create a model of their garden and a report explaining their design process.
+Your team's mentor will provide advice and help.
+We recommend that a minimum of two hours a week is spent on Green Plan It but you can spend more.